Could you foster a child in Essex?

 Before taking the step towards fostering, you should consider a few things.
 Do you have family and friends who can provide you with a good personal support system alongside the training and support you will receive from your fostering agency?
 Looking after foster children may mean dealing with difficult situations and you will need help and support as you deal with those situations.

 Another factor is that you will need to consider the age group you are interested in fostering, according to your own personal circumstances and family members.
 The needs of a foster child will vary depending on their age and understanding, so flexibility is key.
 You will be working alongside social workers, who will be visiting regularly.
 You may also need to communicate with the biological parents of a foster child, and this is something you will need to be comfortable with.

 There are many children and young people in need of a foster home in Essex.
 They are of a variety of ages and come from a range of diverse backgrounds.
 Some children are part of sibling groups, some will be emergency placements, and can need long or short-term fostering.
 They all need a nurturing home and to be looked after by adults who will be sensitive and understanding, and who will provide them with a positive family environment.

 Could this be you?

-Simply Fostering is focusing on Essex and the surrounding areas to recruit foster carers using its foster carer focused SEO tools.
+Simply Fostering is focusing on Essex and the surrounding areas to recruit foster carers.
 Areas including Harlow, Brentwood, Chelmsford and Colchester are amongst those where Simply Fostering is keen to identify potential foster carer applicants.